pfunks/TCTest/test_faq.md

 - If downvotes are removed from a post, the potential payout of the post can go up.
 - If the price of STEEM goes up, the potential payout of all posts can go up.
 - If the price of STEEM goes down, the potential payout of all posts can go down.

+## When can I claim my rewards?

+Posts and comments remain active for 7 days.
+When the period is over, you are able to claim their earned rewards.
+In your Wallet, click the Claim Rewards button to add the tokens to your account.

+## What is the difference between STEEM, STEEM Power, and Steem Dollars?

+**STEEM** - STEEM is the base liquid currency token in the platform.
+STEEM can be powered up into STEEM Power, traded for Steem Dollars, and transferred to other accounts.
+It is a cryptocurrency token, similar to Bitcoin.

+**STEEM Power** - STEEM Power (abbreviated SP) is a measurement of how much influence a user has in the Steem network.
+The more STEEM Power a user holds, the more they can influence the value of posts and comments.
+STEEM Power is less liquid.
+If a user wishes to “Power Down” SP, they will receive equal distributions of the STEEM weekly, over a 13 week period.

+**Steem Dollars** - Steem Dollars (commonly abbreviated SBD) are liquid stable-value currency tokens designed to be pegged to $1 USD.
+Steem Dollars can be traded with STEEM, and transferred to other accounts for commerce or exchange.
+Steem Dollars may also be converted into STEEM in a process that takes 3.5 days.
+Steem Dollars can be used to buy things in marketplaces, such as PeerHub.com.

+## What determines the price of STEEM?

+The price of STEEM is based on the supply and demand of the token, determined by buyers and sellers on the exchanges.
+It is similar to how the price of a commodity like gold is determined.

 ## How do I get more STEEM Power?